Local. Knowledgable. Free.

 Enrollment is not automatic for everyone, and it’s important to know which enrollment period best applies to your situation.
 If you miss your deadline to enroll, you risk incurring late enrollment fees, which is why it’s crucial to enroll on time.

-Determine the right Medicare plan for your medical and financial needs by learning more about available coverage options.
 Once enrolled in Original Medicare Parts A and B, you qualify for supplemental forms of coverage, as well as prescription drug benefits.

 The first step is to learn about the different Medicare plans and what they cover, and then what your options are depending on your specific situation, your medical needs and your financial budget.
 Gaining a better understanding of the pros and cons of each plan will help you make a more informed decision regarding your healthcare coverage.